-BMS8401 Core Facilities I BMS8402 Core Facilities II
+BMS8411 Core Facilities I BMS8412 Core Facilities II

-1 credit each
+0 credit each

-The Core Facilities Program is designed and will be scheduled to complement the basic science topics under discussion during the core courses.
+The goal of the Core Facilities course is to introduce students to the tremendous resources at St. Jude and its unique translational research environment.
 Students will participate in structured visits to the institutional and departmental research core facilities to observe how the available technologies work and learn about our onsite capabilities.